jadibdev/Microverse-Portfolio-Project/README.md

 ### Install

-Dowload this repository to your personal computer
+Download this repository to your personal computer

 ### Usage